 Individual and Couples Therapy for Expats

 I offer both individual therapy (60 minutes) and couples therapy (60 minutes, with longer sessions available at pro-rated rates) for expats and international couples.
+Americans abroad often specifically look for an American therapist online or an American couples therapist who understands the cultural frame they grew up in.
 Before your first session, we have a brief 15-minute call to see if this feels like the right fit for you.

 Related reading